labreleon/Template-Empirical-paper/README.md

 `Raw`

 - Symbolic link to non-versioned folder with raw data.

-`Clean`

-- Any original data source should be included here in clean and normalized form.
-- Only include cleaned files.
-Raw external files should be cleaned in each data source specific folder.
 -  These data sets will then be manipulated and merged by the files in /code.

 ##### `/output`